Ras Abu Aboud: Transport

-Currently, the underground Ras Abu Aboud Metro Station is under construction, having been launched during Phase 1.
-Once completed, it will be part of Doha Metro's Gold Line.
+Ras Bu Aboud station, located approximately 800 m from Stadium 974, is part of the Doha Metro's Gold Line.

 Sports

 A temporary football stadium known as Stadium 974 was constructed in Ras Abu Aboud to host matches during the 2022 FIFA World Cup.
 The stadium carries a modular design and incorporates recycled shipping containers; it is designed to be disassembled following the conclusion of the tournament.